Mitre 10

 Pricing Diagnostic & Margin Improvement Program

-Mitre 10 New Zealand operates as a cooperative group with strong local market autonomy.
-While stores serve both retail consumers and trade professionals, inconsistent pricing methods, legacy systems, and a lack of national pricing governance created significant margin leakage, operational inefficiencies, and reputational inconsistency in pricing.
+Mitre 10 New Zealand operates as a cooperative group with a strong level of local market autonomy.
+While stores serve both retail consumers and trade professionals, inconsistent pricing methods, outdated systems, and a lack of national pricing governance have resulted in significant margin leakage, operational inefficiencies, and reputational inconsistencies in pricing.

 • Cost-plus pricing logic dominates across many categories, particularly in trade-focused SKUs